BatikhSouri/DonateNow/README.md

 ## How to run it ?

 Clone the repo, or download the [latest release](https://BatikhSouri/BatikhSouri/DonateNow/releases/).
 Then unzip it and navigate to it in the console/terminal then run `npm install`.
+Run `node donatenow.js` to set up user accounts and projects.
+Run then `node app.js` to start the web app.

 ## License